 If you’re interested in hearing more of my thoughts on alcohol, how it’s made, how it’s processed, how to best prepare your body for a drink, and how I personally indulge, check out Episode 22 (Alcohol 101) of the Fed+Fit Podcast!
 I promise I only geek out over the science 7 times.

-- 1/2 large green jalapeno pepper, sliced thin
+- 1/2 large green jalapeno pepper de-seeded and thinly sliced

 - 2 tablespoons sea salt

 - 2 lime wedges for garnish

 - In the bottom of a pitcher, muddle the jalapeno slices with the lime juice.
 10-12 presses with a muddler or back of a wooden spoon will do!